suhank/zea-engine/docs/api/Math/Color.md

 <a name="Color+addInPlace"></a>

 ### addInPlace
-Updates the Color by adding the other.
+Updates this Color by adding the values from the other color.